aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 6. #### dist_sim_report_gen.py

 Generates the reports after a simulation has been completed.
 Uses simulation logs of the batches.

+When generating a report for approximate simulation, this script checks if the corresponding exact simulation has been performed.
+If it finds the resultant amplitudes of the exact simulation, it then calculates the fidelity and reports it.

 ##### Important command line options